alexdarktrace/docker-nginx-problem/README.md

 To build the container:

-`docker build -t local/nginx-problem .`
+`docker build --tag local/nginx-problem .`

 To run the container in the foreground:

-`docker run -p 80:80 -p 443:443 -it local/nginx-problem`
+`docker run -p 80:80 -p 443:443 --interactive --tty local/nginx-problem`

 To run the container in the background:

-`docker run -d -p 80:80 -p 443:443 -it local/nginx-problem`
+`docker run --detach -p 80:80 -p 443:443 --interactive --tty local/nginx-problem`

 To spawn a shell in a running container:

-`docker ps` - this will show running containers `docker exec <container id/name> sh` - this will insert you into a shell on the running container
+`docker ps` - this will show running containers `docker exec <container id/name> --interactive --tty /bin/bash` - this will insert you into a shell on the running container